Dick Rosenthal

-Richard Anthony Rosenthal (born January 20, 1933) is a former American National Basketball Association (NBA) forward with the Fort Wayne Pistons.
-He played collegiate basketball for the Notre Dame men's basketball team, where he averaged 16.4 points per game over his career.
+Richard Anthony Rosenthal (January 20, 1933 – June 11, 2024) was an American basketball player.
+An National Basketball Association (NBA) forward with the Fort Wayne Pistons, he played collegiate basketball for the Notre Dame Fighting Irish, where he averaged 16.4 points per game over his career.
 Rosenthal also played baseball at Notre Dame in 1952 and 1953.
 The Pistons drafted him in the first round of the 1954 NBA draft.
 He played parts of two seasons for the Pistons, appearing in 85 career games and averaging 6.8 points per game in his NBA career.

 Rosenthal became president of St. Joseph Bank and Trust Co. in South Bend, Indiana.
 In 1987 he succeeded Gene Corrigan as the athletic director of Notre Dame, during which time the 1988 football team won the national championship.
 Rosenthal retired from the position in 1994, after the university entered the Big East Conference.

+Rosenthal was born in St. Louis, Missouri on January 20, 1933.
+He died in Estero, Florida on June 11, 2024, at the age of 91.
+He was survived by his second wife Charlotte, his eight children, 21 grandchildren and nine great-grandchildren.